Cloudxtreme/LEMP/README.md

-# LNMP
+# LEMP
-shell scripts for LNMP
+shell scripts for LEMP

-This scritpt is used to setup LNMP on Vultr VPS CentOS 6.8(final) x86_64.
+This scritpt is used to setup LEMP on Vultr VPS CentOS 6.8(final) x86_64.

 ATTENTION:
-Only lnmp.sh has been tested on Vultr VPS CentOS 6.8(final) x86_64.
+Only lemp.sh has been tested on Vultr VPS CentOS 6.8(final) x86_64.
 And there some conf file in src folder